sfomuseum/go-sfomuseum-pmtiles/README.md

 For example the `-server-uri` becomes the `SFOMUSEUM_SERVER_URI`.

-You will need to configure your Lambda functions with an IAM role that allows the function to read data from the S3 bucket named {BUCKET}.
+You will need to configure your Lambda functions with an IAM role that allows the function to read data from the S3 bucket named `{BUCKET}`.

 ##### Lambda URL Functions